IRTF-HRPC/.github/hrpccharter.md

- * Research papers for publication elsewhere concerning both policy and academic topics, which can include in-depth analysis, discussions and review of the values embedded in the Internet architecture.
+ * Research papers for publication elsewhere concerning both policy and academic topics, which can include in-depth analysis, discussions and review of the human rights values embedded in the Internet architecture.

  * Protocol analysis to research their concrete impact on human rights and the public interest.